Federal Judicial Nominee Who Has Never Tried A Case Advanced By Senate Committee

 Since 1989, the ABA has only unanimously voted to label four federal judge nominees "not qualified," and as NPR's Carrie Johnson reported, two of those have occurred in the first year of the Trump administration.
 While some liberal activists see this as a troubling trend, others argue the ABA's judgment is overvalued.

 "I'm very concerned about the ABA's procedure.
-It's not a neutral and nonpartisan process as it stands," Carrie Severino of the conservative Judicial Crisis Network told NPR's Johnson.
+It's not a neutral and nonpartisan process as it stands," Carrie Severino of the conservative Judicial Crisis Network told Johnson.

 In its letter, the ABA clarified that it "did not have any questions about Mr. Talley's integrity or temperament."

-Sen. Chuck Grassley (R-Iowa), the chairman of the Senate Judiciary Committee, said in a statement that he was not perturbed by the committee's approval of Talley in the face of the ABA's pronouncement.
+Sen. Chuck Grassley, R-Iowa, the chairman of the Senate Judiciary Committee, said in a statement that he was not perturbed by the committee's approval of Talley in the face of the ABA's pronouncement.
 Grassley said the move was certainly not unprecedented, adding, "in fact, most nominees who have received this rating came out of Committee with a unanimous vote or by voice vote."